damouse/Paradrop/README.md

 To deactivate, use
     deactivate

-To install something like twisted (which we are going to need...) be sure to have python developer tools already installed:
+To install something like twisted be sure to have python developer tools already installed:
     sudo apt-get install python-dev

 ## Contributing